mia-platform/documentation/docs/fast_data/configuration/config_maps/aggregation.md

 }
 ```

 The first thing is that the `aliasOf` property always goes inside the `type: projection` configuration, as you can see we defined it in the `CHILDREN.dependencies.children` object instead of the `SV_CONFIG.dependencies.CHILDREN` object.
-The second is that we don't use `person` as a `joinDependency`, but we use the below aliased `children` instead.
+The second is that we don't use `people` as a `joinDependency`, but we use the below aliased `children` instead.

 #### Referencing an aliased Projection inside a dependency